 Culture and Religion of the Ancient Mediterranean (CRAM)

-Below you will find the CRAM dates and programming for the fall and spring of 2013-14.
+Below you will find the CRAM dates and programming for the spring 2015.
 Please note, all events will take place on a Tuesday, from 12:00-1:00p.m. at the Joukowsky Institute, RI Hall Room 008, unless otherwise marked.
 Papers will be e-mailed out approximately two weeks ahead of the date indicated.
-If you have difficulties accessing the paper, please contact Carley Hansen-Decelles at Carlyn_Hansen-Decelles@brown.edu.
+If you have difficulties accessing the paper, please contact Carly Hansen-Decelles at Carlyn_Hansen-Decelles@brown.edu.
 Light luncheon fare will be provided!
 Please come and enjoy!

 - February 10, 2015